redredbeard/JeBot/README.md

 If you wish to keep up on development of JeBot, his sister bot is IAmABotAMA.
 IAmABotAMA hangs out in #IAmABotAMA and has the latest features.
 IAmABotAMA is unstable.

+Note that JeBot is open source.
+We use a white-hat policy with bug reporting.
+Anyone who finds a bug that will allow use of manager commands or bestow operatorship upon non-managers and *uses* it in #minecraft will earn a permenant ban from #minecraft.
+However, it is encouraged that you quietly notify a manager, or SirCmpwn, that this bug exists.

 Upcoming features for JeBot are shown in *italic*.

 Commands